mhorga/mhorga.github.io/_posts/2015-08-01-introduction-to-mapkit.markdown

 centerMapOnLocation(annotations[0], regionRadius: 1000.0)
 {% endhighlight %}

 Now if you run the app again you can finally see the two annotation pins, and you can click them to see the name and URL we set for each.
 There is one problem with the annotations, however.
 Probably you noticed you cannot load the URL in a browser.
-In order for this to work we need to conform to the __MKMapViewDelegate__ protocol, and implement two of its methods:
+In order for this to work we need to conform to the __MKMapViewDelegate__ protocol:

+{% highlight swift %}
+class ViewController: UIViewController, MKMapViewDelegate {
+{% endhighlight %}

+Next we will implement two of the delegate methods.
+The first method configures the annotation with a small _info_ button on the right side of each pin:

 {% highlight swift %}
 func mapView(mapView: MKMapView, viewForAnnotation annotation: MKAnnotation) -> MKAnnotationView? {